mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 fusedFilter = foldr3 (+) 0 . filter3 even . map3 sqr
 ```

-The problem here is that if we need to skip a value, the only thing we can
+The problem here is that if we need to skip a value, the only thing we can do
-do is to recursively call `g`, which is not good, as the compiler can't
+is call `g` recursively, which is not good, as the compiler can't flatten,
-flatten, inline, and further optimize recursive functions.
+inline, and further optimize recursive functions.

 ```
 benchmarking fusedFilter